It’s a statistic we’ve seen too many times on broadcasts of NFL games.

 – There was not a QB change during the drive.

-We use this logic to weed out desperation drives when a quarterback is put in a nearly impossible situation such as the one Tom Brady faced in January’s Wild Card loss to Tennessee, when the Patriots took possession on their 1-yard line trailing by one point with 15 seconds remaining.
+We use this logic to weed out desperation drives when a quarterback is put in a nearly impossible situation such as the one Tom Brady faced in a wild-card loss to the Tennessee Titans in January of 2020 when the New England Patriots took possession on their 1-yard line trailing by one point with 15 seconds remaining.

 Within those parameters, there are multiple types of situations in which clutch drives are needed, dependent on the game score as the possession starts.
 We break them down as follows: